PrefectHQ/prefect-background-task-examples/README.md

 python greeter.py
 ```

 You should see the task run in the terminal.
+This task runs in the foreground.
+In other words, it is not deferred.

 #### Optional

-You can see the task run in the UI (when the task run page is implemented - coming soon!).
+You can see the task run in the UI.
 If you're using a self-hosted Prefect Server instance, you can also see the task runs in the database.

 If you want to inspect the SQLite database, use your favorite interface.